city-super/MatrixCity/MatrixCityPlugin/docs/Render-Data.md

     - Search `fog` in `Outliner`
     ![Search_fog](figures/Search_fog.png)

-    - In our paper, we set the fog invisible.
+    - In our paper, we set the fog invisible, ie. `Visible` as False.
     ![Invisible_fog](figures/Invisible_fog.png)

     - In your work, you can set the fog visible.
 After selecting the asset, you can adjust the fog's density, height and so on in the `Details` panel.